DnZmfr/spinnaker-canary-demo/README.md

 # Canary deployment with Spinnaker

-This repository contains all the scripts, files and instructions necessary to create the infrastructure and perform a - manual, or automated - canary deployment under 30 minutes.
+This repository contains all the scripts, files and instructions necessary to create the infrastructure and perform a manual or automated canary deployment in 30 to 60 minutes.

 ## Overview